 The firm holds forty-eight, consistent with a cent of the council’s home-to-high school shipping agreement.

-It is has been prolonged yr on year because 2013 without a complete procurement procedure.
+It has been prolonged yearly since 2013 without a complete procurement procedure.

 It was discovered that the council made a £300,000 advance price after ‘cash drift issues’ had been stated in September.

-It seemed that ATG’s economic role had stabilized until they asked for another loan on February 25, which ended in Transport for West Midlands agreeing on an enhanced price worth £592,000.
+ATG’s economic role seemed to stabilize until they asked for another loan on February 25, which ended in Transport for West Midlands agreeing on an enhanced price worth £592,000.